-The Performance Evaluation is reviewed by an employee in HR assigned to intake.
-Any job descriptions attached to evaluation are sent to HR.
-HR checks to see if edits have been made to job description.
-If so, he reviews edits.
-If edits are approved, HR edits the old job description using the updated version received.
-HR makes sure the job description is in proper format (form 30).
-A copy is saved to the local HR shared drive and HR updates the tracking on an excel spreadsheet.
-The job description is sent to the supervisor (by mail) with instructions to review the job description with his/her new employee.
-Instructions also ask that the instructor retain a copy and send one back to HR with supervisor and the new employee signature.
-When HR receives the signed job description, the job description is scanned and filed into OnBase.
-HR updates the tracking excel spreadsheet to reflect the date returned.
+The Performance Evaluation is reviewed by an employee in HREO assigned to intake.
+Any job descriptions attached to evaluation are sent to HREO.
+HREO checks to see if edits have been made to job description.
+If so, the edits are reviewed.
+If edits are approved, HREO edits the old job description using the updated version received.
+HREO makes sure the job description is in proper format (form 30).
+A copy is saved to the local HREO share drive.
+HREO then updates the Excel tracking spreadsheet.
+The job description is sent to the supervisor (by mail) with instructions to review the job description with their employee.
+The supervisor must retain a copy and send one back to HREO with the supervisor and the employee's signature.
+When HREO receives the signed job description, the job description is scanned into the employee's personnel file within OnBase.
+HREO then updates the Excel tracking spreadsheet to reflect the date returned.

 All paper documents that were scanned are placed into the Iron Mountain cabinet for paper archiving.

-The university hopes to have all the action processed within the system.
-When hiring a new employee, all the necessary data required for the job description should automatically be pulled through the system and sent through the appropriate approval process within the system through a workflow.
-The supervisor would be notified via email to review job description and approve.
-Reminder notifications should be sent whenever action was not taken.
-Once approved, the new employee would receive notification and the job description would be sent to the new employee for signature.
-Once employee signature has been obtained, HR would receive notification of the final version and have the ability to upload the signed job description to the employee's personnel file in OnBase.
+The university hopes to find an HCM system where all the job description actions are processed through electronic workflow within the system.
+When hiring a new employee, all the necessary data required for the job description should automatically be pulled through the system and sent through a workflow.
+The supervisor should be notified via an automated email to review the job description and approve electronically.
+Automated notifications should be sent directly from the system whenever an action was not taken.
+Once approved, the new employee would receive notification and the job description would be sent to the new employee for electronic signature.
+Once employee signature has been obtained, HREO should receive an automated notification of the final version and the signed job description should be automatically sent to the employee's personnel file in OnBase.
+The new HCM should have the capability of storing all job descriptions for each employee.

-Similar flow should to occur for all other processes.
-All approvals would happen within the system and during each step, the ability to send the job description back and forth depending on further inquiries.
-The system would be able to track the date and time of each action.
+Similar workflows should to occur for all other processes.
+All approvals should happen within the system and during each step, the ability to send the job description back and forth depending on further inquiries.
+The system should be able to track the date and time of each action and have audit trails embedded for each action.